-- Some studies suggest that treatment early in the morning works best, but other studies do not confirm this.
-Therefore, it is often recommended that light therapy is done as early as possible in the day.
+- Some studies suggest that treatment early in the morning works best; however, other studies do not confirm this.
+Therefore, it is often recommended that light therapy be carried out as early as possible in the day.

 - Some people have their light therapy session whilst having their breakfast and reading the morning paper.